 Department of Conservation Marine Reserve

-The best spot for diving is … advocates debate where to go and what divers will encounter.
 The Poor Knights Islands is usually in the top five places to dive in the world.
 This is due to the proximity of the continental shelf, warm ocean currents and the excellent visibility.
-And then there are choices about where to dive from artly placed shipwrecks to naturally formed caves and coves.
+And then there are choices about where to dive from artfully placed shipwrecks to naturally formed caves and coves.

 Getting to the Poor Knights involves a boat.
 Tutukaka Marina is the hub for exploration of the marine world at their coastal doorstep.
 It is recommended forward bookings are made to avoid disappointment.
 Dive Tutukaka and Tutukaka Surf will support hiring of equipment, professional guides and arrange charters if required.